hadyrashwan/rephraserAI/README.md

 ## Usage

 1. Select the text you want to rephrase.
-2. Right-click and choose "Rephrase with RephaserAI".
+2. Right-click and choose "Rephrase with RephraserAI".
 3. The rephrased text will appear in a popup window.
 4. You can copy the rephrased text to the clipboard by clicking the "Copy" button.